 Hello, my name is Anya, an attorney by degree and an educator by heart, I am thrilled you are here!
-I am an author of this blog, and I have been hanging out in this little corner of the internet for over two years now, sharing how we learn and play together at home.
-Maybe, we have become friends via Instagram, or you have found us after seeing some of our popular play ideas on Pinterest or you saw our video on Facebook … Well, regardless of how you got here, I am so glad you have decided to stop by and explore our world a little more!
+I am an author of this blog, and I have been hanging out in this little corner of the internet for over four years now, sharing how we learn and play together at home.
+I am so glad you have decided to stop by and explore our world a little more!
 Let me tell you a bit about myself.

 Being passionate about People, Little People, Montessori and the love of learning, I espouse respect, intrinsic motivation, authenticity, diversity, unity, and peace!
 I respect and follow the child while offering a supportive and sufficiently stimulating prepared environment which spurs enthusiasm and hands-on exploration!

 A little bit more about me: I hold the Juris Doctor degree, but after experiencing the blissfulness of motherhood, instead of practicing law, I decided to devote myself to my children: 11 and 7-year-old, my family, and my home, becoming a happy full-time stay-at-home mom (SAHM), a wife and a blogger who enjoys learning, nature, photography, and most of all, seeing the world through the eyes of my children.
 So, I am not a certified teacher by degree (my Doctorate Degree is not in education), however, I am an educator by heart!
 My credentials come from my passion which led to a lot of reading, research and observing what has worked for us since it is not what is in the books, but what that knowledge can do to help our children grow to their fullest potentials!